AngangGuo/blog/content/posts/2021/Cannot Find Drives.md

 * (Option)Delete the old partitions and create new partitions
 * Select the partition to install Windows

 After Windows installation, you can find some devices are marked as unknown devices.
+See following on how to update device drivers.

+### How to update device drivers?
+**Normal Boot Up**

-When you connect to internet, Windows will install MyASUS automatically and all the drivers will be installed.
+Login to Windows and connect to internet, Windows will install MyASUS automatically and all the drivers will be installed.
+If it doesn't update automatically, see below on how to update the driver from `Windows Update`

+**In Audit Mode**

+But if in Audit mode, the driver won't update automatically.

+You can right-click the device, select `Properties` and update the driver from `Windows Update`(preferred);

+Or download the driver from manufacture site and install them manually.
+(I installed all the downloaded Asus drivers but still lots of unknown devices)

 ### Windows Audit Mode and OOBE
-After Windows installation finished, it will reboot to a screen shows `Let's start with region.`.
+After Windows installation is finished, it will reboot to a screen shows `Let's start with region.`.
-Press `Ctrl + Shift + F3` will enter the Audit mode using the built-in Administrator account You can generate
+Press `Ctrl + Shift + F3` will enter the Audit mode using the built-in Administrator account.

+You can install all the device drivers and other software, then generate to OOBE mode.

 ## Intel
 ### Which RST file should I download?